 Then we had to drive to Ramakrishna beach for affordable lunch options.
 Afterwards, we went to Visakha museum.
-A few war-artifacts from the past has been kept outside the building where inside they placed several historical treasures and artifacts (sculptures, coins, letters, consumables etc.) from this region.
+A few war-artefacts from the past has been kept outside the building where inside they placed several historical treasures and artefacts (sculptures, coins, letters, consumables etc.) from this region.

-Some interesting additions at the maritime museum are the artifacts used by the Indian Navy (in war or peacetime).
+Some interesting additions at the maritime museum are the artefacts used by the Indian Navy (in war or peacetime).

 On another building of the district museum, testimonies of relatively modern times has been preserved.

 Afterwards, we visited the Submarine museum, the first submarine museum in south-east Asia.
 We collected the tickets for Rs.
 40 per head (Rs.
 50 for the camera) and entered.
 The officials convey the history and technical details of the submarine in different languages (Telugu / Hindi) and hence, one need to enter (or, wait) in proper slots.

 We entered inside, saw the resting facilities, operational chambers and all.
 I was personally astonished by the height of the submarine: it was about 5.5 feet and it should be really difficult to move for Navy officers of high statures to freely move down there, I thought.